 (33) Listen to a performance by the Berlin Philarmonic.
 If you enjoy classical music you’ll be glad to hear that the Berlin Philarmonic holds free concerts on Tuesdays during the lunch hour.
 These concerts are also catered, so it’s a nice lunch idea.
 (P.S.
 The food is not free.)

 (34) Pay your respects at the Holocaust Memorial.
 The Memorial to the Murdered Jews of Europe is a place to remember the atrocities that took place during the Nazi regime.
-The memorial takes the form of a sloping fields where stone boulders stand row on row.
+The memorial takes the form of a sloping field where stone boulders stand row on row.
 The artist’s idea was that this memorial would produce a feeling of uneasiness, uncertainty, and fear through order.
 People have also commented how the stone blocks make it look like a cemetery, so the memorial can be interpreted in many different ways.
-An information centre underneath offers visitors the chance to delve deeper into the topic through letters and photographs of the holocaust victims.
+An information centre underneath offers visitors the chance to delve deeper into the topic through letters and photographs of the Holocaust victims.
 There are similar memorials around Berlin, including the Memorial to the Sinti and Roma victims of National Socialism, and the Memorial to Homosexuals persecuted under Nazism in Berlin.

 (35) Learn about the Nazi reign of terror.
 The Topography of Terror is both an indoor and outdoor museum which sits in the same spot where the buildings of the Gestapo and the SS once stood.
 The exhibition focuses on the crimes committed across Europe during the Third Reich.
 A long stretch of the former Berlin Wall also stands directly across the museum.

 (36) Take a somber day trip to Sachsenhausen.
 Located just 35 kilometres north of Berlin, Sachsenhausen was a concentration camp established in 1936 and used all the way until the end of the war in 1945.
 An estimated 200,000 people are believed to have passed through here.
+There are half day tours where you can visit the site with a knowledgable guide and learn about the Nazi SS and Gestapo atrocities committed during World War II.

 (37) Visit the DDR Museum.
 If you’ve ever wondered what life was like in former East Germany, then the Deutsches Demokratisches Republik Museum is the place you’ll want to visit.
 The exhibit is very fun and interactive, and it goes as far as recreating the living spaces inside an East German home.
 From the brand of soap to the type of furniture that was popular at the time, this museum takes you back to a different period.